 Vaccination

-If You're at High Risk for Mpox, Get Vaccinated!
+If You're at Risk for Mpox, Get Vaccinated!

 What vaccine will I receive?

-It is important to get both doses of vaccine for the best protection against mpox.
+It's important to get both doses for the best protection against mpox.
 Even if it has been longer than 28 days since you received the first dose, it is not too late to get the second dose.
 You don't have to restart the vaccination series.

 How will I get my vaccine?

-If you are eligible to get the vaccine, you can get the vaccine between the layers of the skin in your forearm.
-This type of vaccine is an intradermal vaccination.
+• Intradermal vaccination- means you will get the vaccine between the layers of the skin in your forearm.
 If you don’t want the vaccine given in your forearm, you can ask to get it in the skin of your upper back or shoulder instead.

-You can also get a subcutaneous vaccination, which means the vaccine is injected into the fatty tissue of your upper arm.
+• Subcutaneous vaccination- means you will get the vaccine in the fatty tissue of your upper arm.

 You might consider asking for a subcutaneous vaccination if: